raspberrypilearning/freecad-chess-set/en/step_6.md

 ![fully_constrained_square](fully_constrained_square.png)

 --- task ---
-To turn this square into a construction geometry, select each of the edges and click on the **Toggle constuction geometery** icon.
+To turn this square into a construction geometry, select each of the edges and click on the **Toggle construction geometry** icon.

 ![Sketcher_AlterConstruction](images/Sketcher_AlterConstruction.png)
 --- /task ---